seantempesta/re-natal/README.md

 $ lein cljsbuild auto android
 ```
 Changes in .cljs files should be reflected in running application.

+Current limitation that this will reload whole application meaning the app-db
+will be restored to initial state

+The REPL in android is not available...
+Contributions are welcome.

 ## Tips
 - Having `rlwrap` installed is optional but highly recommended since it makes